Graziano Delrio: Career

 Delrio worked at the University of Modena and Reggio Emilia as a faculty member and researcher.
 He is the founder and former director of the Giorgio la Pira Association, which was founded to promote cultural contact between Italy and the Middle East.
 He is a senior member of the Democratic Party.
 In 1999, he became a member of the municipal council of the Reggio Emilia province.
 In 2000, he was elected to the regional board and served as the president of the health and social politics commission for the province and as the member of the environment and territory commission.

 In 2004, he became a member of the Margherita Party and was elected as the mayor of Reggio Emilia for the Unione Party.
 He was the president of national association of Italian municipalities until July 2013 when the mayor of Turin, Piero Fassino, was elected to the post.
 On 28 April 2013, Delrio was appointed minister for regional affairs and autonomy to the cabinet led by the Prime Minister Enrico Letta.
 On 22 February 2014, he was appointed state secretary to the Prime Minister Matteo Renzi's office.

-In 2014, the Italian Parliament approved a law proposed by Del Rio, which abolished the Provinces of Italy, ascribing their political and administrative powers to the upper and lower constituent entities of the national jurisdiction (in Italian called comune and regione).
+In 2014, the Italian Parliament approved a law proposed by Delrio, which abolished the Provinces of Italy, ascribing their political and administrative powers to the upper and lower constituent entities of the national jurisdiction (in Italian called comune and regione).

-As of March 2021, the related reform was implemented by Friuli Venezia Giulia and Sicily.
+As of March 2021, the related reform was implemented by Friuli-Venezia Giulia and Sicily.

 Legal issues

-Delrio was investigated due 'ndrangheta illegal goods and services control in the 2010s.
+Delrio was investigated due to 'ndrangheta illegal goods and services control in the 2010s.